rackerlabs/rackspace-how-to/content/cloud-servers/install-ansible-playbook-for-cloud-monitoring.md

          ansible-playbook -i hosts lsyncd_check.yml

-The Ansible playbook should start running and monitoring your cloud server automatically.
+After you follow the preceding steps, the Ansible playbook should start running and monitoring your cloud server automatically.